EN

 The observatory team conducts research and generates databases that can be accessed by professors, researchers, and the general public.
 (Illustration: Getty Images)

-According to the World Economic Forum’s Global Risks Report 2024, misinformation will be the second most significant threat facing humanity in the coming years, surpassing issues like social polarization, the cost-of-living crisis, and cyberattacks.
+According to the World Economic Forum’s Global Risks Report 2024, misinformation will be the second most significant threat that humanity will face in the coming years, surpassing issues like social polarization, the cost-of-living crisis, and cyberattacks.

-Alejandro Martín del Campo, a professor at the School of Humanities and Education at Tec de Monterrey and director of the institution’s Digital Humanities initiative, argues that this pervasive issue impacts various sectors, including health, the economy, and education.
+Alejandro Martín del Campo, researcher at the School of Humanities and Education at Tec de Monterrey and director of the institution’s Digital Humanities initiative, argues that this pervasive issue impacts various sectors, including health, economy, and education.

-To tackle this challenge, a group of experts from Tec across multiple disciplines is collaborating on the Digital Media Observatory.
+To tackle this challenge, experts from multiple disciplines are collaborating on the Digital Media Observatory.
 This initiative, spearheaded by the Vice-rector Office of Research, aims to identify and monitor dominant narratives in Mexico’s digital media landscape and highlight misinformation mechanisms.

 “Most people now get their news from digital sources,” the professor explains.
 Users seek information about their communities through various platforms, where they often encounter misinformation that spreads virally as individuals share content without verifying whether an event occurred.